-Stepping Stones is an annual grant scheme run by Clúid Housing for tenants who are planning to attend a training or education course.
-Clúid supports tenants with this ‘stepping stone’ to a new direction in life.
+Stepping Stones is an annual award scheme run by Clúid Housing for residents who are planning to attend a training or education course.
+Clúid supports residents with this ‘stepping stone’ to a new direction in life.

-The Stepping Stones grant is for all Clúid tenants and authorised occupants living within Clúid homes.
+The Stepping Stones award is for all Clúid residents and authorised occupants living within Clúid homes.
 However, Stepping Stones is limited to people who are not receiving any other sources of funding.
 People who are receiving a Student Universal Support Ireland (SUSI) grant or grants from other sources, e.g. St Vincent de Paul, credit union etc., are not eligible to apply for funding.

 Great Place to Live Competition